 As is often the case in a small town, Weaverville doesn't have a public transportation system that people use for their commute.

-The per capita income in Weaverville in 2010 was $30,378, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,512 for a family of four.
+The per capita income in Weaverville in 2010 was $32,048, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $128,192 for a family of four.
 However, Weaverville contains both very wealthy and poor people as well.

 The people who call Weaverville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weaverville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Weaverville include German, Scottish, Irish, and Welsh.
+Important ancestries of people in Weaverville include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Weaverville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Korean.